underoot/underoot.github.io/content/blog/2024/04/26/windows-ads.md

 ---
 title: Windows Ads, Node 22, TS 5.5 beta
-description: "Windows 11 introduces adds in Start Menu, new versions of TypeScript and Node.js, and more in new episode \"In commute\""
+description: "Windows 11 introduces ads in Start Menu, new versions of TypeScript and Node.js, and more in new episode \"In commute\""
 date: 2024-04-26
 tags:
   - podcasts